 More and more, all of psychotherapy is being informed by our growing understanding of trauma.
 Trauma is diverse and pervasive.
+Any event that overwhelms our ability to cope is a form of trauma.
 In the past, trauma might have been seen as something that was only severe and rare.
 Today, we understand that varying levels of trauma have been a part of many people's lives.

 My approach to treating trauma and PTSD draws mainly from the techniques of Somatic Experiencing and Trauma-Focused Therapy (TFT).
 Personally, although it's a slightly longer process, I have found that this approach delivers deep and long-lasting results.
-Different approaches work for different people, so if you are seeking EMDR, I can refer you to one of my colleagues in the office.
-I would be happy to talk with you about how Somatic Expereincing and Trauma-Focused Therapy work.
+I would be happy to talk with you about how Somatic Experiencing and Trauma-Focused Therapy work.

 Being able to work well with all forms of trauma-related issues is essential in successful psychotherapy and counseling, since in a broad sense, almost all mental health issues, emotional problems, and relationship problems, are actually based in what can be viewed as traumas, big and small, specific and general, extreme and subtle.
 In shock trauma, one experiences an overwhelming feeling of danger and distress, coming from something sudden.
 Mass shootings are obviously the prime example of shock trauma.
 Shock trauma could be an individual event, such as a car accident, or something more long-term, such as soldiers who have been in a war zone, or spouses that have been the victim of domestic violence over a period of months or years.
 These are just some examples; the actual possibilities are many.